rizac/gfzreport/gfzreport/templates/network/template.rst

 .. customize latex tabularcolumns:

 .. tabularcolumns:: @{}m{.33\textwidth}@{}m{.33\textwidth}@{}m{.33\textwidth}@{}

+.. customize the includegraphics options (only for latex output) for the next figure or image found (in the former case, applies the includegraphics options to all images of the figure):

+.. includegraphics:: trim=8 30 76 0,width=0.33\textwidth,clip

-..
-And finally, the images-grid-directive (preceeded by its label so you can reference it via :numref:`noise_pdfs_figure`).
-The directive argument is the figure caption, the directive content holds the auto-generated pdfs placed on the server in the :dir: field (**do not change it!!**)
+.. finally, the gridfigure directive (preceeded by its label so you can reference it via :numref:`noise_pdfs_figure`).
+The directive argument is the figure caption, the directive content holds the auto-generated pdfs placed on the server in the :dir: option (**do not change it!!**)
-   Note the custom (non-standard Rst) :latex-includegraphics-opts: field which is the value applied to *all* \includegraphics[...] commands of the grid and whose value can be changed to match your desired layout (in html, it will have no effect)

 .. _noise_pdfs_figure:

-.. images-grid:: Noise probability density functions for all stations for database holdings
+.. gridfigure:: Noise probability density functions for all stations for database holdings
    :dir: {{ noise_pdfs.dirpath | safe  }}
    :delim: space
    :align: center
    :header-rows: 1
-   :latex-includegraphics-opts: trim=8 30 76 0,width=0.33\textwidth,clip

    {{ noise_pdfs.content|indent(3) }}